qwe7989199/RubyTools/README.md

 ## Usage
 - Clone this repository.
 - Unzip all the files to the root folder of Aegisub.
-- Start your Aegisub and find it in the automation submenu.
+- Start your Aegisub and check the automation menu.
+  - Run "Get Ruby" for selected lines.
+  - Run "Generate Ruby(Non Karaoke)" for selected lines.

 ## Requirements(Included)
  - luajit-request